ChandraKiranSaladi/MSP432-Ultrasonic-UART/README.md

 The sensor gets triggered by supplying 10 microsecond wide pulse.
 The sensor generates a pulse from the echo pin with a period proportional to the distance of the obstacle from sensor.
 * Echo pin from the sensor is connected to a voltage divider which reduces it to 3.3V, tolerable by the MSP, to Port 2 Pin 7.
 * Trigger pin of sensor is connected to Port2 Pin 6.
-* MSP432 board is connected to a computer
+* MSP432 board is connected to a computer via USB

 ## Important Note